 Many cultures, both Western and non-Western, have special days to celebrate love and romance.
 Here are 16 ways Valentine’s Day (and other holidays like it) are celebrated around the world.

 In Padua, Italy, people traditionally gave each other small metal keys for Valentine’s Day as a symbol of love.
 Epilepsy was once known in northern Italy and surrounding areas as “Saint Valentine’s affliction.”
-So, small children also receive St. Valentine’s keys to ward off epilepsy.
+So, small children also receive St. Valentine’s keys to warding off epilepsy.

 Dragobete in Romania